cliffordcffan/RunesGG/README.md

 Since we didn't get around to hosting the site, you will have to download our source code and run "node server.js" on the terminal in the main directory (RunesGG).

 From there, you view our site by going to localhost:8080 on an internet browser.
-NOTE: please type in champion names in capitalized form (e.g. Tristana not tristana).
+NOTE: please type in champion names in capitalized or spaced form (e.g. Tristana not tristana, and Lee_Sin not Lee Sin).
 This is because we didn't get around to fully implementing our search bar functionality.
-An incorrect and non capitalized champion name will not make a bad API call to the Riot API, but will crash our program.
+An incorrect or non capitalized champion name will not make a bad API call to the Riot API, but will crash our program.
 Sorry!

 - Individual runes have their opacity adjusted based on pick rate, compared to competing runes a player could have chosen(e.g. each rune in the primary tree is competing with any rune in the same row; each rune in the secondary trees is competing with any given rune in that entire tree).